 The County and City have minimized the project footprint, and eliminated impact to the cypress forest-pygmy morpho-type, where Bolander's pine and Mendocino/pygmy cypress are growing in a unique ecosystem connection with restrictive soil conditions.
-This effort to minimize impact to cypress pygmy forest was conducted during the project planning and layout phase.
-The project layout has also minimized fragmentation to the more sensitive habitats at the property (State Rank S1 and S2) by placing the project site centered within Bishop pine forest area (State Rank S3).
-Impacts to State Rank S1 and S2 habitats are located along the fringe of these habitats and do not dissect or fragment these areas.
+This effort to minimize impact to cypress forest-pygmy was conducted during the project planning and layout phase.
+The project layout has also minimized fragmentation to the more sensitive habitats at the property by placing the project site centered within Bishop pine forest alliance area and completely out of the cypress forest-pygmy morpho-type habitat area..

 The project footprint and construction buffer will permanently impact a total of up to 0.6 acres of cypress forest (State Rank S2) consisting of two morpho-types (cypress forest-tall, and cypress forest-intermediate).
 The impact to cypress forest-intermediate is 0.3 acre.
+The cypress forest-intermediate has similar species composition as true cypress forest-pygmy with the similar species assemblage with presence of Bolander's pine, yet a more established and denser understory.

 Additionally, the intermediate tree height indicates the area is not limited in tree growth pattern from restrictive soil conditions, and it is therefore assumed that some of the restrictive soil conditions typical of true pygmy forest ecosystem may not be present within this map unit at the property.
-Still, due to species composition as well as with the State Rank (S2) of imperiled for the habitat type, and for the purposes of this analysis in regards to requirements of County General Plan and priority for minimization of impacts to pygmy forest, as well as project significance thresholds for S1 or S2 ranked habitats set at impact above zero (0), impacts to this area are considered potentially significant.
-The impact to cypress forest (tall) is 0.3 acre.
+Still, due to species composition as well as with the State Rank (S2) of imperiled for the habitat type, and for the purposes of this analysis in regards to requirements of County General Plan and priority for minimization of impacts to pygmy forest, as well as project significance thresholds set at impact above zero (0) acres, impacts to this area are considered potentially significant.
+Similarly, the impact to cypress forest (tall) is 0.3 acre.
 The cypress forest (tall) map unit, with dense shrub and herbaceous understory, and with the low coverage of Bolander's pine (a component of the pygmy forest ecosystem), does not show signs of restrictive soil conditions that are a part of the unique ecosystem relationship between vegetation and soils within the true pygmy forest.
 This area is considered to lack some of the soil and vegetation components typical of the pygmy forest ecosystem.
-Still, for the purposes of this analysis and given the State Rank (S2) of imperiled for this habitat type based on dominant species of tree, as well as project significance thresholds for S1 or S2 ranked habitats set at impact above zero (0), impacts to this area are also considered potentially significant.
+Still, for the purposes of this analysis and given the State Rank (S2) of imperiled for this habitat type based on dominant species of tree, as well as project significance thresholds set at impact above zero (0) acres, impacts to this area are also considered potentially significant.

-While not considered imperiled, there also will be impacts to approximately 4.0 acres of Bishop pine forest, a State Rank S3 (vulnerable) habitat.
-This Bishop pine forest is evaluated as to whether the area is considered high priority natural community based on the following three CDFW criteria (CDFW 2014):
+The project will also impact approximately 4.0 acres of Bishop pine forest alliance habitat.
+This Bishop pine forest alliance is evaluated as to whether the area is considered high priority natural community based on the following three CDFW criteria (CDFW 2014):